Join our mailing list to stay informed!

 Get Savvy

 If you are a low-income earner, there are schemes, benefits and incentives available so you don’t have to rely on borrowing.
-If you need white goods, car repairs or furniture, you can access the No Interest Loan Scheme.
+If you need appliances, car repairs or furniture, you can access the No Interest Loan Scheme.
 Government Benefits through Centrelink can also help you manage your bill repayments through Centrepay.
 Look into all the assistance available to you to help you keep your finances on track after your Bankruptcy discharge.

 Financial Strife After Bankruptcy Discharge